-The Chair receives an annual stipend of \$750, which is generally awarded during the fall conference.
+The Chair receives a stipend of \$250 per meeting.
 He/she is also reimbursed for miscellaneous expenses throughout the year (copies, phone, postage, etc.).
-Committee members other than the Chair, as well as those assisting with applicant interviews, receive a stipend of \$250 per meeting when their presence is necessary for the committee's functioning.
+Committee members other than the Chair, as well as those assisting with applicant interviews, receive a stipend of \$50 per applicant interview, up to a maximum of \$250, when their presence is necessary for the committee's functioning.